espressif/esp-ppq/md_doc/inference_with_snpe_dsp.md

 ## Environment setup
 Refer to [Qualcomm official documentation](https://developer.qualcomm.com/sites/default/files/docs/snpe/setup.html) to configure the Linux host environment.
 The SNPE model conversion and quantization are all done on the Linux host.
-SNPE supports reading Caffe and Onnx models.
+SNPE supports reading Onnx models.
 This document uses the ONNX model as an example.

 ## Quantize Your Network
 as we have specified in [how_to_use](./how_to_use.md), we should prepare our calibration dataloader, confirm